fneri13/NumeriCodes/1D-EulerEquations/RiemannProblem_Godunov/readme.txt

-Solve the 1D-Euler equations by means of the Godunov scheme making use of the solution of local Riemann problem at cells interfaces
+Solve the 1D-Euler equations by means of the Godunov first order scheme